Databases - By Title

 Search for Databases by Keyword

 GVRL is a database of scholarly multidisciplinary encyclopedias and specialized reference sources.
-The e-reference sources in the collection represent numerous topic areas including: Biography, Biology/Life Sciences, Business, Career Overviews, Chemistry, College Data, Communication, Country Overviews, Criminal Justice, Drug-Use, Earth Science/Environment, Education, Film, Law, Literature, Health and Medical Topics, Multi-Cultural Studies, Psychology, Politics, Popular Culture, Religion, Science and Technology, Social Issues, Social Sciences, U.S. and World History.
-Click on Title List at the top right of the GVRL opening page to view the specific titles that comprise the collection.
+A multitude of topic areas are covered, including: Biography, Biology/Life Sciences, Business, Career Overviews, Chemistry, College Data, Communication, Country Overviews, Criminal Justice, Drug-Use, Earth Science/Environment, Education, Film, Law, Literature, Health and Medical Topics, Multi-Cultural Studies, Psychology, Politics, Popular Culture, Religion, Science and Technology, Social Issues, Social Sciences, U.S. and World History.
+Browse the GVRL Title List to view the specific titles that comprise the collection.

 Full text database that focuses on how gender impacts a broad spectrum of subject areas providing perspectives on the evolution of the women's movement, men's studies, the transgendered community, and the changes in gender roles over the years.
 Publications include scholarly journals, magazines, newspapers, newsletters, regional publications, books, and NGO, government and special reports.

-Global Commodities provides visual, manuscript and printed materials from key libraries, companies and trade organisations around the world.
-These original sources record the history of fifteen major commodities (Chocolate, Coffee, Cotton, Fur, Opium, Oil, Porcelain, Silver and Gold, Spices, Sugar, Tea, Timber, Tobacco, Wheat, Wine and Spirits) that have changed the world.
+Global Commodities provides visual, manuscript and printed materials from key libraries, companies and trade organizations around the world.
+These original sources record the history of fifteen major commodities (Chocolate, Coffee, Cotton, Fur, Opium, Oil, Porcelain, Silver and Gold, Spices, Sugar, Tea, Timber, Tobacco, Wheat, Wine, and Spirits) that have changed the world.